-The amusement park is open all year round, but to experience all the attractions you have to visit between March and October (the high season).
-But, the off-season has a lot to offer, too.
-Many Oktoberfest activities are held here (through the Wiener Wiesn-Fest), as well as Halloween events and a Winter Wonderland for kids where a snow-making machine bursts out white snow.
+The good news is that Prater is open all year round, but to experience all the attractions, you have to visit between March and October (the high season).
+However, you could enjoy fun events like Oktoberfest at the Wiener Wiesn-Fest, Halloween, and Winter Wonderland during the off-season.

-1. Take a Ride on the Giant Ferris Wheel
+1. Take a Ride on Prater’s Famous Ferris Wheel

 The Giant Ferris Wheel (Das Wiener Riesenrad) is an iconic symbol of Vienna.
 Erected in 1827 to commemorate the 50th anniversary of Emperor Franz Joseph’s accession to the throne, the Ferris Wheel is a Viennese icon.
 Taking a ride on the Ferris wheel is a must for visitors at the Prater (and Vienna, in general).

-The ride itself is 12 Euro for an adult ticket, and 5 Euro for a child.
-You can purchase them online, or in person.
-To get onto the ride and in one of the red and white cabins, you first walk through an entertaining and informational museum that shows the history of Vienna and the Prater.
-Then, once you’re in the cabin, you’ll slowly lift up into the air, and eventually get a birds-eye view of the incredible amusement park.
+The ride is 12 Euro for an adult ticket and 5 Euro for a child.
+You can purchase them online or in person.
+To get onto the Ferris wheel and in one of the red and white cabins, you first walk through an entertaining and informational museum that shows the history of Vienna and the Prater.
+Then, once you’re in the cabin, you’ll slowly lift into the air and eventually get a birds-eye view of the incredible amusement park.
 Time will seem to stop when you’re up on top, and Prater will feel like your kingdom.

 2. Eat Stelze at the Schweizerhaus

-The famous and loved Schweizerhaus, opened from spring to autumn, is known for their luscious green outdoor seating area, and delicious Bavarian cuisine and beers.
+Located at the Wurstelprater, the Schweizerhaus is near the Praterturm swing ride.
+This famous spot is open from spring to autumn and is known for its luscious green outdoor seating area and delicious Bavarian cuisine and beers.

-Being a part of the space allows you to feel immersed in the German-speaking culture, hearing the clinking of beers coming together with the (sometimes outrageous) laughter from people who drink a little too much.
+Being a part of the space allows you to feel immersed in German-speaking culture, hearing the clinking of beers coming together with boastful laughter from locals.

 The most well-known item on the list at the Schweizerhaus is the Stelze – a marinated or pre-boiled pork knuckle in a caraway seed and garlic brine.
 It’s roasted until the skin is crisp and comes with two types of mustards (sweet and spicy) with fresh horseradish.
-The Stelze is quite large and meant to be shared in a group of four.
+The Stelze is quite large and meant to be shared by four people.

-Eating the Stelze at the Schweizerhaus is overall a must for visitors wanting to gain an authentic experience at the Prater.
+Eating the Stelze at the Schweizerhaus is a must for visitors wanting to gain an authentic experience at the Prater!

-3. Enjoy One or Many of the Prater’s Attractions
+3. Enjoy One or Many of the Prater’s Ride

 To warp your brain, the Hall of Mirrors, the Vienna Maze, and the Labyrinth are just a few highly suggested attractions.

-Then, of course, there are intense rides like the rollercoasters.
-According to this fascinating article Das Ultimate Freizeitpark, the Prater is number one for the best rollercoasters in Europe.
-Three of its roller coasters are family-friendly, while seven are extreme and three are special/unique types (such as Darkrider Insider – an indoor rollercoaster in the complete dark).
+Then, of course, there are intense rides like the roller coasters.
+According to this fascinating article Das Ultimate Freizeitpark, the Prater is number one for the best roller coasters in Europe.
+Three roller coasters are family-friendly, while seven are extreme, and three are special/unique types (such as Darkrider Insider – an indoor roller coaster in the complete dark).

-Family Friendly Attractions: Don’t fret if you’re a parent struggling to figure out if your little ones will have any fun here – they will.
-The amusement park is family-friendly and takes children into consideration.
+Family-Friendly Attractions: Don’t fret if you’re a parent struggling to figure out if your little ones will have any fun here – they will.
+The amusement park is family-friendly and considers children.
 There are many attractions for your child (and yourself!) to enjoy:

 - Parents can sip coffee from the park’s coffee house – Wiener Rösthaus- while watching their little one on their ride.

-- For lunch, families can grab pizza or chicken nuggets at one of the nearby restaurants.
+- For lunch, families can grab pizza or chicken nuggets at nearby restaurants.

-One afternoon my husband Aldin and I rode our bikes all the way down the avenue.
+One afternoon my husband Aldin and I rode our bikes down the avenue.
 We suddenly discovered a new part of the neighborhood.
-Beautiful houses were found at the other end of the Hauptallee.
-Then, on our way back we rode parallel to the avenue, which was on a meadow with a dirt path.
-It was an awesome experience because we were really in nature yet still in the city.
+Beautiful houses line side by side at the end of the Hauptallee.
+Then, we rode parallel to the avenue on our way back, which was on a meadow with a dirt path.
+It was an incredible experience because we were really in nature yet still in the city.

 5. Visit the Bohemian Prater

-While the Bohemian Prater is not located inside the Prater, it’s still worth making the trip to come here.
+While the Bohemian Prater is not located inside the Prater, I still recommend you make the trip.

 The Bohemian Prater is hands-down one of my favorite parts of Vienna.
-It has a much cozier, laid-back vibe, and is frankly much more peaceful than the large Prater amusement park.
+It has an intimate, laid-back vibe and is much more peaceful than the large Prater amusement park.

 Prater Has So Much to Offer